jgonz18/GV-USB2-Driver/README.md

 You should be up and running!

-## Troubleshooting
+## Troubleshooting/Issues

-The easiest way to troubleshoot is with `dmesg`, primarily for sound issues.

-If you see something similar to: `gvusb2-snd 3-2:1.2: cannont find the slot for index 0 (range 0-X), error: -16`, you probably didn't set the correct `mainIndex` number, or didn't set one at all (it will default to 0).
+>`dmesg` shows: `gvusb2-snd 3-2:1.2: cannont find the slot for index 0 (range 0-X), error: -16` You probably didn't set the correct `mainIndex` number, or didn't set one at all (it will default to 0).
+There is a pull request on the original's main branch from LeetLeaf that auto selects an ALSA Id, may contact them about that.

+>Occasional audio drop outs.
+This could be due to the driver, audio desync or something else in the audio stack.
+Looking into it (maybe).

+>Video is just a bunch of gray blocks when i turn on a device.
+Restart the capture stream in VLC.
+Something to do with too much signal.
+I think this can happen on windows too.